shubham2325/DemoApp/README.md

 # DemoApp
-This is a Demo App
+This is a Demo App for testing purpose...